 In each case, the Wheelbarrow Farm vegetables tested with at least a 20% higher Brix score than grocery store alternatives.
 This can partially be explained by freshness.
 We harvest either the day of market, or the day before.
 Grocery store produce can be up to two weeks old.

-Stay tuned for more testing in the 2018 season.
+Stay tuned for more testing next season.
 We are planning to test chard, lettuce, potatoes, carrots, and beets.